 “The Best of Maramures in one day“: Săpânţa Merry Cemetery and Săpânţa-Peri Monastery (the highest wooden church in the world), Sighetu-Marmaţiei town (see the food market or visit quickly the Memorial of the Victims of the Communism), Bârsana Monastery (the largest and most beautiful in Northern Transylvania), a wooden gates carver, a painted medieval wooden church and a group of water powered mills (or, skip the mills and take a short tour around a traditional village).
 Also, you can experience (not included in price) a local taste like “plăcinta”, maybe drink a shot of local spirit – “horinca” or, have a traditional lunch.

-“Maramures’s Top Attractions” (2-5 days): See “the most do” list: The Merry Cemetery of Săpânţa, Săpânţa-Peri Monastery, the Memorial of the Victims of the Communism and of the Resistance and other museums from Sighet, Vaser Valley steam or forest train, UNESCO’s wooden churches, Bârsana Convent, but also Cosău and Iza Valley villages, food and livestock markets, traditional craftsmen and farmers and many others…
+“Maramures’s Attractions” (2-7 days, the average length being 3 days).
+See first “the most to do” list: The Merry Cemetery of Săpânţa, Săpânţa-Peri Monastery, the Memorial of the Victims of the Communism and of the Resistance and other museums from Sighet, Vaser Valley steam or forest train, UNESCO’s wooden churches, Bârsana Convent, but also Cosău and Iza Valley villages, food and livestock markets, traditional craftsmen and farmers and many others…

 “Following Traditional Way of Life“: The tour takes you inside several traditional farms, where the locals are still working their land like long time ago, making hay by hand, breeding cattle for their use, in a self-sufficient subsistence economy.
 Their food, dairy or drinks are organic, even if the locals does not care much about it!
 You will visit also a weaver (many women are still loom knitting blankets, rugs or clothes fabric), and some laundries – where the people still wash or press their rugs and carpets.
 If is the right season, we will visit a cheese making sheep fold and a blacksmith.
 You can also choose to visit the Hemp and the Peasant Woman Museums.